If you're a landlord, then it's fully understandable that you'll want the best possible tenants for your property.

-A formal contract between you and your tenants, a tenancy agreement sets out the legal terms and conditions of your tenancy.
+A tenancy agreement sets out the tenancy's legal terms and conditions in a formal contract between you and your tenants.
 It can either be for a fixed-term or a periodic tenancy.

-This will clearly show the rights and responsibilities for both you and your tenants, clearly displaying who’s responsible for what around the property.
+This will clearly show the rights and responsibilities of both you and your tenants, clearly displaying who's responsible for what around the property.

 A tenancy agreement should include (as a minimum):

 - The names of those involved

 - The price of rent and how the tenants will make payments.

 - How and when the landlord will review the rent.

 - The full deposit amount and how you'll protect it.

 - Under what circumstances part or all of the deposit can be withheld.